"I don’t know anyone who approaches fundraising with more savvy, better connections or stronger credibility in this community than Virginia Thumm."

 Marjorie Mayfield Jackson

-Virginia has worked in the non-profit sector in New York and
+Virginia Thumm has worked in the nonprofit sector in New

-Southeastern Virginia for more than 30 years, expanding the financial capacity
+York and Virginia for more than 30 years, expanding the financial capacity of

-of organizations in the arts, education and social services.
+organizations in the arts, education, the environment and social services.

-has personally solicited millions of dollars to enhance the missions of
+personally solicited hundreds of millions of dollars to enhance the mission of

-A native of Norfolk, VA, she has been a prominent figure in
+Virginia has been a prominent figure in the nonprofit field

 Barbara Hamm Lee